News & insights

 Personalised Learning: Tailoring learning for each student's strengths, needs, and interests.

-Return on Investment (ROI): A performance measure to evaluate the efficiency and effectiveness of an investment.
+Return on Investment (ROI): A performance measure to evaluate the efficiency and effectiveness of an investment, often used to justify L&D budgets to leadership.

 Self-Directed Learning: A process where individuals take initiative in diagnosing their learning needs and formulating learning goals.